pouyabey/voip-help-desk-support-lab/README.md

 Set up business hours and after-hours call behavior.

 ## Ticket Scenarios
-## NOT COMPLETED YET, SO FAR Setup.md is completed.
+## NOT COMPLETED YET, SO FAR Setup.md IS COMPLETED.
 Detailed ticket-style documentation for each scenario is available in the `docs/` folder:

 - [Ticket 01 - User cannot sign in to 3CX Web Client](docs/ticket-01-login-issue.md)